JHWebDeveloper/Able2Deux/README.md

 - Preview no longer crops to Start and End.
 Instead original duration persists and Start and End display as slider markers.
 - Keyboard shortcuts in preview window based on Avid's mark in/out shortcuts.
 I or E = mark start, O or R = mark end, D = clear start, F = clear end, G = clear both, Q = go to start point, W = go to end point.

-#### Start/End:
+#### Start/End/Split:
-- Start and End inputs now accept frames.
+- Introducing Split, a new feature that auto splits the current media into smaller clips by automatically duplicating the media and adjusting the start and end times to the desired subclip duration.
 - Double headed slider for Start and End times.
 Allows for shifting start and end simultaneously.
+- Start and End inputs now accept frames.
 - Pressing up and down arrows will increment Start and End inputs by 1 frame.
 - Start and End times can no longer cross or meet each other.
 Should entries conflict, they will auto adjust to a positive duration of 1 frame.

-#### Split:
-- A new feature that auto splits the current media into smaller clips by automatically duplicating the media and adjusting the start and end times to the desired subclip duration.

 #### Formatting:
 - Background "Black" option has been replaced by a color picker that defaults to black, allowing for custom background colors.